illiteratewaffle/FitnessPal/README.md

 Changes since Demo 3 (FOR FINAL SUBMISSION):
 - Added option to logout of program, and log back in (essentially changing which file you are writing to while still in the application)
+- Added option to search for specific exercises in sorting menu.